 2. Go to the team name and select More options (…), then Manage team.

 3. Under Settings, click on Guest permissions, then check or un-check the permissions you want to allow.
 Currently, you can choose to give guests permission to create, update, or delete channels.
 (File permissions for guests are actually configured in the SharePoint settings by a global admin)

 With guest access, your content never leaves your sight

 External file sharing can be a great option to collaborate on content with people outside your organization.
 But then you need to keep track of and manage what’s been shared to ensure that content stays secure over time.

 With guest access in Teams, your content never leaves your sight—all your data is kept in your tenant, where you can protect it, monitor it, and control it.

-Because needs vary between projects, departments, and over time, you'll probably wind up using a combination of the two in your organization.
-By educating your users and having a governance plan for both methods, you ensure your data stays secure whether people choose to use external sharing or guest access in Teams.
+Because needs vary between projects and departments–over time, you’ll probably wind up using a combination of the two in your organization.
+Educate your users and have a governance plan for both methods to ensure your data stays secure, whether people choose to use external sharing or guest access in Teams.